aleksbal/aleksbal/README.md

 ### 🌟 Highlights
 - 20+ years of software development experience
 - Deep interest in ML and Conversational AI technologies
-- Strong background in backend systems, APIs, and cloud infrastructure
+- Strong background in backend systems, APIs, and cloud stuff
 - Currently working on a **Conversational AI project** using **Llama**

-### 🚀 Current Projects
+### 🚀 Current Activities
 - Experimenting with Java Virtual Threads, native compilation, and WebFlux alongside Spring Boot
 - Exploring AI-driven Software Development
-- Building AI-powered application demonstrators with a focus on conversational interfaces
+- Contemplating on AI-powered application demonstrators with a focus on conversational interfaces
 - Investigating OpenSearch Service's vector database capabilities
 - Exploring cutting-edge ML models and AI development tools